 If we did change to catapults we have three choices, go straight for steam, buy into the US EMALS or develop EMKIT/EMCAT into a useable system.
 In terms of risk, steam is probably the lowest but we would be buying into an obsolete technology that is incredibly maintenance intensive.
 The US EMALS is probably the most mature of the electromagnetic systems and will likely be production-ready by the time we need it but the costs are not insignificant.
 The EMCAT from Converteam offers a sovereign solution at an unknown cost and risk.
 In addition, would be a deck landing and arrestor wire system.

 All three options carry significant capital costs, x2

 On top of the capital costs are the costs involved with operating CTOL aircraft and this is where they are likely to be significant.
 One of the overwhelming drivers of increasing costs in the defence sphere are people, armed forces across the western nations are facing increasingly high personnel costs and this is resulting in pressure to reduce crewing by the use of automation.

-Each extra position on board needs more than one person to fill it and each person will need paying, have food and accommodation costs, pension, healthcare, training and many other costs that go with employing a military person.
+Each extra position onboard needs more than one person to fill it and each person will need to pay, have food and accommodation costs, pension, healthcare, training and many other costs that go with employing a military person.
 CTOL will require extra deck handling and engineering personnel.
-A whole rank structure will exist around these extra positions and each one will need training, training means course development, e-learning modules, simulators and trainers, who will of course, need paying etc etc.
+A whole rank structure will exist around these extra positions and each one will need training, training means course development, e-learning modules, simulators and trainers, who will, of course, need paying etc.